circuscode/unmus/readme.md

 * Create valid HTML in Cache based on W3C Standards
 * Remove TootPress Pages from Cache if new Toots have been loaded
 * Remove Mathilda Pages from Cache if new Tweets have been loaded
+* Clean Cache if Maintenance Mode is activated or deactivated

 ## Related Theme